telerik/ajax-docs/controls/checkboxlist/client-side-programming/events/onselectedindexchanged.md

 1. The instance of the loaded RadCheckBoxList control.

-1. An eventArgs parameter of type [Telerik.Web.UI.ButtonListSelectedIndexChangedEventArgs]({%slug Telerik.Web.UI.ButtonListSelectedIndexChangedEventArgs%}), containing the following properties and methods:
+1. An eventArgs parameter of type [Telerik.Web.UI.CheckBoxListSelectedIndexChangedEventArgs]({%slug Telerik.Web.UI.CheckBoxListSelectedIndexChangedEventArgs%}), containing the following properties and methods:
 	* get_newSelectedIndex() - returns the index of the currently selected item.

 >caption Example 1: Handling RadCheckBoxList OnSelectedIndexChanged event.